Second voyage of HMS Beagle: Tropical paradise and slavery

 On 24 April Darwin got back to the ship, next day his books, papers, and equipment suffered minor damage when the boat taking him to Botafogo cottage was swamped.
 He sent his sister his "commonplace Journal" to date, inviting criticisms, and decided to stay in the cottage with Earle while the ship went to Bahia.

 Eight of the crew had gone snipe shooting in the cutter, with an overnight stay at the Macacu River near Rio.
 After their return on 2 May, some fell ill with fever.
 The ship set off on 10 May, a seaman died en route, a ship's boy and a young midshipman died at Bahia.
 The ship returned to Rio on 3 June.
 Having confirmed that his measurements were correct, FitzRoy sent corrections to Roussin.

 At the cottage, Darwin composed his first letter outlining his collecting to Henslow.
 He said he would not "send a box till we arrive at Monte Video.—it is too great a loss of time both for Carpenters & myself to pack up whilst in harbor".
 He returned to the ship on 26 June, and they set sail on 5 July.

 Amidst political changes, Beagle had a diplomatic role.
-As they arrived at Montevideo on 26 July, HMS Druid signalled them to "clear for action" as British property had been seized in growing unrest after "military usurpation" deposed Lavalleja.
+As they arrived at Montevideo on 26 July, signalled them to "clear for action" as British property had been seized in growing unrest after "military usurpation" deposed Lavalleja.
 They took observations for the chronometers, then on 31 July sailed to Buenos Aires to meet the governor and get maps, but were met by warning shots from a guard ship.
 FitzRoy promptly lodged a complaint and departed, threatening a broadside in response to any further provocation.
 When they got back on 4 August, FitzRoy informed the Druids captain who set off to demand an apology.
 On 5 August, Town officials and the British Consul asked FitzRoy for help to quell a mutiny; the garrison was held by Black troops loyal to Lavalleja.
 With Darwin and 50 well-armed men from the ship he arrived at the fort, then next day withdrew leaving a stand-off.
 Darwin enjoyed the excitement, and wrote "It was something new to me to walk with Pistols & Cutlass through the streets of a Town".
 Druid returned on 15 August, with a long apology from the government and news that the guard-ship captain had been arrested.

 Darwin's first box of specimens was ready, and went on the Falmouth packet Emulous, departing on 19 August, Henslow received the box in mid January.

 On 22 August, after taking soundings in Samborombón Bay, Beagle began survey work down the coast from Cape San Antonio, Buenos Aires Province, Argentina.